 The master of science in human nutrition is a 30 semester-hour program designed to prepare registered dietitians to practice dietetics at an advanced level and/or to pursue doctoral study.
 The program develops research skills, stimulates independent thought, and provides up-to-date knowledge in food and nutrition.
 The masters degree is available through distance education.
 The degree requirements and course content are the same regardless of where it is completed—on-campus or through distance education.

 The master of science degree is offered through the College of Human Environmental Science.
-Students may specialize in the Restaurant and Hospitality Management (RHM) program, located within the Department of Human Nutrition and Hospitality Management.
+Students may specialize in the Hospitality Management (RHM) program, located within the Department of Human Nutrition and Hospitality Management.